GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

   - This pixel is classified as water.
 :::

-These classifications can be combined by adding the decimal values together.
-For example, the value of a pixel is both Water and Cloud shadow if it's decimal value is 160 (because 128 + 32 = 160).
-Values can range from 0 to 255.
+A pixel can be classified by multiple of these classifications at once.
+This is encoded into the WOFL by adding the decimal values of multiple classifications together.
+For example, a pixel with the decimal value 160 is both Water and Cloud shadow because 128 + 32 = 160.

-More than two of these values can be combined, for example High slope and Cloud shadow and Terrain shadow is 56 (because 16 + 32 + 8 = 56).
+More than two classifications can be combined.
+For example, pixel with the decimal value 56 is classified as High slope and Cloud shadow and Terrain shadow (because 16 + 32 + 8 = 56).

+Decimal values in the WOFL can range from 0 to 255.

-The following table shows the combinations of two classifications.
-Some values cannot occur (for any of several reasons) and these are greyed out.
-This table doesn't show classifications of more than two values.
+The following table shows the decimal values for the combinations of two classifications.
+Some values are greyed out because they cannot occur.
+For instance, a classification cannot be combined with itself.
+This table doesn't show combinations of more than two classifications.

 :::{include} ../../../_components/water-observations-combination-decimals-table.md
 :::